project-chip/connectedhomeip/docs/guides/silabs_getting_started.md

 ### Build Script

-To build a Silicon Lbas sample apps, we provide the `gn_silabs_examples.sh` scripts that can be found in the `./scripts/examples` directory.
+To build a Silicon Labs sample apps, we provide the `gn_silabs_examples.sh` scripts that can be found in the `./scripts/examples` directory.
 The build script can be used to build all of the Silabs supported examples.
 The command structure is as follows when called from the root of the repository: